K3D-tools/K3D-jupyter/docs/source/basic_usage/index.rst

 .. note::

-    In this example there are 2 displays of the plot, associated with 2 different cell outputs.
-However, they are the same plot.
+    In this example, there are 2 displays of the plot associated with 2 different cell outputs, however they are the same plot.

     In the Jupyter notebook, you should see the same scene (3 triangles) on both of them.
     Each view of the plot can be adjusted separately using the mouse.

-The same way, objects can be remove with the ``-=`` operator:
+In the same way, you can remove objects with the ``-=`` operator:

 .. code:: python3

     plot -= mesh

-Having variables then become convenient if we want to modify objects already shown.
+Having variables then become convenient if you want to modify objects already shown.

 .. note::

-    In the above example we had a ``Plot`` and added objects to it.
-    It is however possible to automatically generate a plot for a created object, like:
+    It is possible to automatically generate a plot for a created object, like:

     .. code:: python3